If the time for your retirement is approaching, you are facing one very important and life-changing decision: Where will I retire?

 Proximity to family generally tops the list of determining factors for many retirees, but there are other things to consider as well when planning for your future.
 Ideally, the place you choose to live in retirement will possess a favorable climate, an abundance of human services, reasonable cost of living, cultural and recreational resources, and other benefits.

-Based on these qualities, Seattle is often ranked as one of the best places to retire – not only in the state of Washington but also the nation.
+Based on these qualities, Seattle is often ranked as one of the best places to retire – not only in the state of Washington but also the nation, and it has some of the best retirement communities.

 Why Retire in Seattle?